Ask Chef Dennis

 roasted pork butts in a glass baking dish with au jus in the dish for perfect pulled pork

-Depending upon the size of your pork roasts it will take 2.5 hours to 3.5 hours to cook to the desired temperature for pulled pork.
+Depending on the size of your pork roasts, it will take 2.5 to 3.5 hours to cook to the desired temperature for pulled pork.

 *Average cook time is 40 minutes per pound.